Lenniott/rejoice-slim/Docs/DEPENDENCIES.md

 **← [Back to Home](README.md)**

+> ⚠️ **macOS Focus** - These dependencies are tested on macOS.
+See [OS_AGNOSTIC_ROADMAP.md](Docs/Future_Thoughts/STANDALONE_APP_ANALYSIS.md) for other platforms.

 ## 🔍 Package Overview

-Rejoice uses carefully selected packages for privacy, performance, and reliability.
+Rejoice Slim uses carefully selected packages for privacy, performance, and reliability.
 All processing happens locally on your device.

 ## 🐍 Core Python Dependencies